metalstango/stellamango/README.md

 # stellamango
-hi i actually don't really know what to put here but my username is the same everywhere if you care to find me i would prefer you dont int with me if you're proship etc i dont like you
+hi i actually don't really know what to put here or how this actually works LMFAO but my username is the same everywhere if you care to find me i would prefer you dont int with me if you're proship etc i dont like you